Update September 2024:

 How can we prevent nuclear weapons use?

-Condemnation of threats is not just empty rhetoric: delegitimization works.
+Condemnation of threats is not just empty rhetoric: delegitimisation works.
 It has been shown to influence the behaviour of nuclear-armed states.
-International criticism of Russia’s most recent nuclear threats has already prompted the Russian government to clarify its position and stress that it has not changed its nuclear doctrine.
+Nuclear experts argue that international criticism of Russia’s nuclear threats has prompted the Russian government to walk back on some of its more overt threats.

-The Treaty on the Prohibition of Nuclear Weapons is the only international treaty to prohibit nuclear weapons use and threat of use.
+The only way to achieve the total elimination of the risk of nuclear weapons use, however, is the total elimination of these weapons altogether.
+The United Nations Treaty on the Prohibition of Nuclear Weapons is the only international treaty to prohibit all nuclear weapons activities, including the threat of use.
 It makes nuclear weapons illegal.
-Every country should join this instrument to delegitimize nuclear weapons.
+Every country should join this instrument to delegitimise nuclear weapons.
+Find out if your country has joined the treaty (and urge your government to do so if they have not).